jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 As described in [](#complaint-report), the MBP can omit the entire body and/or header and send only the required fields.
 Nevertheless, each MBP must consider for itself whether this implementation is acceptable and complies with existing privacy laws.

-As described in [](#complaint-report), it is also strongly RECOMMENDED that the message ID and, if used, the CFBL feedback ID. contain a component that is difficult to forge, such as a {{?HMAC=RFC2104}} that uses a secret key, rather than a plaintext string.
+As described in [](#complaint-report), it is also strongly RECOMMENDED that the Message-ID and, if used, the CFBL-Feedback-ID. contain a component that is difficult to forge, such as a {{?HMAC=RFC2104}} that uses a secret key, rather than a plaintext string.
 See [](#hmac-example) for an example.